UCLA gives Wizard of Westwood a grand sendoff by beating Kentucky 92-85.

 They knew it would be their last game under John Wooden.
 They already had won nine NCAA basketball championships under his tutelage.
 But the UCLA Bruins wanted this one as a going-away present for their coach.

-When the 1974-75 season had begun, UCLA was, for the first in nine years, not the defending champion.
+When the 1974-75 season had begun, UCLA was, for the first time in nine years, not the defending champion.
 It had lost in the 1974 Final Four semifinals to eventual champion North Carolina State.

 And these Bruins, minus the star-power players of the past like Walt Hazzard, Lew Alcindor and Bill Walton, did not seem certain of regaining their crown.
 But on the eve of the championship, the Wizard of Westwood announced his retirement.